-Online advertising platforms allow its clients to post short commercials to be displayed on search engines like Google or on websites, mobile apps, etc. In addition, such platforms may use search engines and websites to serve advertisements.
+Online advertising platforms allow their clients to post short commercials to be displayed on search engines like Google or on websites, mobile apps, etc. In addition, such platforms may use search engines and websites to serve advertisements.

-Infection by BitTorrent&OneDrive
+Infection by BitTorrent & OneDrive

 Lately, it has become noticeable that users unwittingly download not only the desired software but also a miner and observer onto their computers.
-The observer checks for system overload, monitoring processes that consume excessive energy (such as games), and activates the miner in their absence.
+The observer checks for system overload, monitors processes that consume excessive energy (such as games), and activates the miner in their absence.
 However, if the owner decides to launch a game, the observer detects it and the miner stops and goes into hiding.
 This is done to keep the miner unnoticed within the system.
 As a result, the device owner remains unaware of the prolonged clandestine activities taking place.